Samoa women's national under-19 cricket team

 The Samoa women's national under-19 cricket team represents Samoa in international under-19 women's cricket.
 The team is administered by Samoa International Cricket Association.

 The side played for the first time in the East Asia-Pacific Qualifier for the 2025 Under-19 Women's T20 World Cup.

-Samoa qualified for the ICC Under-19 Women's T20 World Cup by winning the East Asia-Pacific Qualifier.
+Samoa qualified for the 2025 Under-19 Women's T20 World Cup by winning the 2025 East Asia-Pacific Qualifier.

+They also qualified for the 2027 Under-19 Women's T20 World Cup by winning the 2027 East Asia-Pacific Qualifier.